Whole grains and bread. Synonymous?

 Quality, quality, quality.
 Cant' stress this enough.

 It is a concern that in our culture we obtain many of our grains from package cereals, crackers, and refined flour breads that provide much less nutrition than whole grains themselves.

-It's easy to buy cheap bread because its so available, that's what they want you to buy - cheaper = more plentiful food, more profits.
+It's easy to buy cheap bread because its so available, that's what they want you to buy.
+They used cheap ingredients so their profits can be larger.
 This is especially evident than in the baking business.
 There are so many ways to cut corners, to use cheap fillers and add sugar, to "puff" up bread to sell people air, preserve it and ship it great distances to sell at low prices.

 Does gluten make me gain weight?